-8. Q-Bix by Magna-Tiles
+9. Q-Bix by Magna-Tiles

-I will admit that I bought a Magna-Qubix 3-D building set by accident while trying to expand my daughter’s Magna-Tile collection.
+I bought a Magna-Qubix 3-D building set by accident while trying to expand my daughter’s Magna-Tile collection.

-But these are like traditional blocks, without the loud tumbling.
+These are like traditional blocks, without the loud tumbling.
 And the mix of cubes, pyramids and pentagons is more versatile for building identifiable “things.”

-9. PowerClix by Guidecraft
+10. PowerClix by Guidecraft

 How cool is this?
 Cortex makes a backpack for carrying Legos.
 It has four internal pouchs for those pesky small pieces, an outside pocket and a Lego base attached to the front panel.
 Unzip the cover to lay it flat and start building!

 There are lots of small Lego playsets that are very portable and will fit in here.
-But My kid always preferred a bag full of classic bricks, so she could build whatever she was in the mood for on a given day without a ready-made theme.
+But my kid always preferred a bag full of classic bricks, so she could build whatever she was in the mood for on a given day without a ready-made theme.